swayamchorge/Tourably-Tourism-Package-Booking-Website-for-Satara/README.md

 };
 ```

-> ⚠️ Never upload private API keys, credentials, or sensitive configuration files to a public repository.
+> ⚠️ Note: To run the project, create your own Firebase project and replace the placeholder values with your Firebase configuration

 ### 4. Configure Integrations